http4k/http4k/src/docs/blog/meet_http4k/index.md

 ## Claim D. Serverless
 Ah yes - Serverless - the latest in the Cool Kids Club and killer fodder for the resume.
-Well, since [http4k] is server independent, it turns out to be fairly trivial to deploy full applications to [AWS Lambda](https://aws.amazon.com/lambda), and then call them by setting up the [API Gateway](https://aws.amazon.com/api-gateway) to proxy requests to the function.
+Well, since [http4k] is server independent, it turns out to be fairly trivial to deploy full applications to [AWS Lambda], and then call them by setting up the [API Gateway] to proxy requests to the function.
 Effectively, the combination of these two services become just another Server back-end supported by the library.

 In order to achieve this, only a single interface `AppLoader` needs to be implemented - this is responsible for creating